siemens/OOASP/DOC.md

-Copyright (c) 2022 Siemens AG Oesterreich
+Copyright (c) 2022-2024 Siemens AG Oesterreich
 SPDX-License-Identifier: MIT

 # Documentation of Interactive Configurator

-> Given the significant changes in the code and solving approach, this document will be divided into two sections, one explaining information that is still relevant and another, containing outdated information.
+> Given the significant changes in the code and solving approach, this file documents both the information relevant to the current version as well as the information on previous versions, which can be found in the last section of the document.

 ## Encodings
 All encodings are put together using a single file: